The business for the week commencing 24 June will include the following:

 Serco has not enforced eviction in Glasgow and continues, at its own expense, to house the group that the hon.
 Gentleman rightly refers to.
 It estimated that the number of people not leaving their properties had grown to over 300 and that was impacting on its capacity to house new asylum seekers.
 That is the background to this matter.
 It is a Home Office matter, as he indicated.
 I would be very happy to facilitate whatever discussions he feels that he needs with Ministers there.

 Today is Clean Air Day.
 Leeds was due to implement the first clean air zone in the country.
 However, this week it was confirmed to Leeds and Birmingham Councils that the equipment for charging and for vehicle recognition would not be delivered on time by the end of the year.
-Given that the UK is due to host the UN climate change conference in 2020, can we expect a ministerial statement on this failure to be able to deliver the clean air zones on time in 2019?
+Given that the UK is due to host the UN climate change conference in 2020, can we expect a ministerial statement on this failure to deliver the clean air zones on time in 2019?

 I think the Government’s record on bringing down emissions—I mentioned, for example, the 25% reduction in emissions since 2010—has been a very good one.
 We have legislation coming on the Order Paper next week in relation to making sure that we set strong net zero carbon emissions targets up to 2050.
 We remain committed, through our actions on clear air, to keep moving strongly in that direction.
 It will not be quickly enough for the hon.
 Gentleman, perhaps, but there will no doubt be ample opportunities, through the Backbench Business Committee and other routes, to debate these matters very fully in the weeks ahead.